bradleypallen/conceptual-engineering-using-llms/README.md

 concepts” [1].
 There are a wide range of views as to the proper definition of the term concept and how conceptual engineering can be performed, but in many instances it is an activity where language processing is a significant element.
-In recent years, large language models (LLMs) have emerged as a technology that has promises to be of ”substantial value in the scientific study of language learning and processing” [2].
+In recent years, large language models (LLMs) have emerged as a technology that promises to be of ”substantial value in the scientific study of language learning and processing” [2].
 The Python notebooks in this repository investigate the question of whether or not large language models can effectively support the process of conceptual engineering.

 ## References